LeiLi-Uchicago/LeiLi-Uchicago/README.md

 ### Hi there, I'm Lei Li

-## I'm a Senior Bioinformatics Research Scientist at Center for Applied Bioinformatics, St. Jude Children's Research Hospital.
+## I'm a Lead Bioinformatics Research Scientist at Center for Applied Bioinformatics, St. Jude Children's Research Hospital.
 I am interested in developing computational tools and algorithms to facilitate biological researches.

 - Read more about my [Personal page](https://leili-uchicago.github.io/)